mdeacey/facebook-gpt-shopify/docs/day_three.md

 **What’s included?**
 - `exchange_code_for_token`: Exchanges the authorization code for an access token.
 - `get_shopify_data`: Uses Shopify’s GraphQL API (version `2025-04`) to fetch shop info, publications, products, collections, discount codes, locations, marketing events, articles, blogs, pages, inventory items, product tags, product types, and product variants in a single call.
-Notably, `shipping_zones` and `gift_cards` are not queried, aligning with the empty lists in the response.
+Notably, `shipping_zones` and `gift_cards` are not queried, aligning with their absence in the response.

 **Why this approach?**
 - **Efficiency**: Reduces multiple REST API calls to a single GraphQL query, minimizing latency and API rate limit usage.